bjt-user/Linux/tmux.md

-`tmux` allows you to have multiple terminals inside one terminal session.
+`tmux` allows you to have multiple terminals inside one terminal session.\
+It also saves your terminal session on the server side which might be helpful in case \
+of disconnects.

 type `tmux` to open a terminal session.\
 If you type `exit` inside that terminal session, you close the session again.